All Blog Posts

 Cookiebot CMP safely stores all collected consents, automatically renews consent on a regular basis and makes it easy for your website’s users to withdraw their consent as easily as they gave it.

-Let’s break down Canada’s PIPEDA even further and look at its 10 PIPEDA Principles, how it interacts with provincial data privacy laws around Canada (e.g. Albert and Ontario), and hold it up against the EU’s GDPR for comparison.
+Let’s break down Canada’s PIPEDA even further and look at its 10 PIPEDA Principles, how it interacts with provincial data privacy laws around Canada, e.g., Alberta, British Columbia, and Quebec, and hold it up against the EU’s GDPR for comparison.

 The 10 PIPEDA Principles